Limited Company Insolvency Administration Orders - Index to Company Administration topics

 The breathing space and planning the future - One advantage of an Administration Order

-If your company is under severe financial pressure from the Vatman or others, it is inevitable that you, as a director of the company, need time - a breathing space - to better consider the available insolvency and restructuring options to save your business.
+If your company is under severe financial pressure from HMRC or others, it is inevitable that you, as a director of the company, need time - a breathing space - to better consider the available insolvency and restructuring options to save your business.
 An administration order achieves an absolute freeze on creditors enforcement actions against your company and provides you time to derive a plan to get out of the financial problems and to save the underlying business of your company.

 How does the law enable creditors such as the Inland Revenue to be frozen within 24 hours? - The Administration Order